yuanzhiKe/yuanzhike.github.io/_pages/about.md

 ### Algorithm Analysis and Design

-2022 ~ now, Undergraduate Course, School of Computer Science, Hubei University of Technology
+2022.9 ~ now, Undergraduate Course, School of Computer Science, Hubei University of Technology

 ### System Analysis and Design

-2023 ~ now, Undergraduate Course, School of Computer Science, Hubei University of Technology
+2023.3 ~ now, Undergraduate Course, School of Computer Science, Hubei University of Technology

+### Advanced Algorithm Analysis and Design (Machine Learning Part)

+2024.9 ~ now, Graduate Course, School of Computer Science, Hubei University of Technology

+### Principles and Application of Database

+2025.9 ~ , Undergraduate Course, School of Computer Science, Hubei University of Technology